-To submit a refereed track talk proposal follow the instructions below at this website:
+To submit a refereed track talk proposal follow the instructions here.

 Key Dates for Refereed Presentation Submissions

 If you have any issues or questions concerning submissions, please contact us.
-We look forward to hearing your proposals and to seeing you in New Orleans!
+We look forward to hearing your proposals and to seeing you in Seattle!

-Note: In the event that a refereed track talk has has multiple presenters, only the primary speaker for a proposal will receive a complimentary pass for the event.
-For microconferences, each MC leader will receive one free pass to LPC, plus two additional free passes (to LPC) that the he/she can allocate among the sub-session leaders as desired.
+Refereed Talks: Authors whose papers are accepted will receive a complementary attendee pass to the whole of Linux Plumbers Conference.
+Note: In the event that a refereed track talk has multiple presenters, only the primary speaker for a proposal will receive a complimentary pass for the event.

 While at the Linux Plumbers Conference or related social networking opportunities, attendees should not engage in discriminatory or offensive speech or actions regarding gender, sexuality, race, or religion.
 Speakers should be especially aware of these concerns.

-We do not condone any statements by speakers contrary to these standards, and we reserves the right to deny entrance to any individual.
+We do not condone any statements by speakers contrary to these standards, and we reserve the right to deny entrance to any individual.

-This policy is derived from the Linux Foundation’s anti-harassment and discrimination policy which applies to all Linux Foundation events.
+This policy is derived from the Linux Foundation’s Code of Conduct which applies to all Linux Foundation events.